Abstract

 Summary

-This proposal suggests permanently burning all STON tokens that were previously repurchased by the treasury through buyback operations.
+This proposal suggests permanently burning 50% STON tokens that were previously repurchased by the treasury through buyback operations.
 Instead of holding these tokens in treasury wallets, they should be sent to an unrecoverable burn address to remove them from circulation.
 This would reduce total supply and strengthen the long-term value proposition of the STON ecosystem.

 Motivation